'The Bean Eaters': Gwendolyn Brooks's perfect poem

 Encouraged, I suspect, as a writing exercise.
 Of the poems mentioned earlier only the Christopher Smart is pure list.

-I like prose poems and don’t mean to do them down by excluding them.
-If you are going to argue about this in the comments, please play nicely…
+I like prose poems and don’t mean to do them down by excluding them from the definition.
+The clue, however, is in the name.
+If you are going to argue about this in the comments, please play nicely.

 A beautiful poem